exasol/bucketfs-utils-python/doc/developer_guide/building_documentation.rst

 Building the Documentation
 **************************

-We are using Sphinx for generating the documentation of this project, because it is the default documentation tool for Python projects.
+We are using the `Sphinx-GitHub_Pages_Generator <https://github.com/exasol/sphinx-github-pages-generator>`_
+for generating the documentation of this project.
+It uses Sphinx and Git to make automation of building and providing the documentation easier.
+Sphinx is the default documentation tool for Python projects, and supports reStructuredText with proper cross-document references.
-Sphinx supports API documentation generation for Python and with plugins also for other languages.
-Furthermore, it supports reStructuredText with proper cross-document references.
-We using the MyST-Parser to also integrate markdown files into the documentation.

 ######################################################
-Building the Documentation interactivily during coding
+Building the Documentation interactively during coding
 ######################################################

 We defined several commands in the project.toml in poethepoet